zlatkosh/e-wallet/README.md

 This API is used to create a wallet for the logged-in User/Player.
 The limitation is that only a single wallet can exist for any given user.
 The only thing this API needs is the **accessToken** provided by the [Login endpoint](#login-endpoint).
 It takes the username of the user for whom the wallet will be created from the decoded **accessToken**.
-The wallet is created with a balance od 0.00 in the currency of the DB locale.
+The wallet is created with a balance of 0.00 in the currency of the DB locale.
 The wallet DB table is updated.

 ### Create Play Session API
 **PUT** request to API mapping **/session/create**